lesliecodes1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 2 - I display the content of /etc/passwd file
 Script 3 - I display the content of /etc/hosts in addition
 Script 4 - I display the last 10 lines of /etc/passwd
+Script 5 - I display the first 10 lines of /etc/passwd